The Japanese government is trying to find your perfect match

 Related: Women: Japan's hidden asset

-At a recent "marriage-hunting" event, nearly 80 single men and women buzzed around the room trying to gather as many answers as possible to a list of icebreaker questions like "What is your favorite food?"
+At a recent "konkatsu," or "marriage-hunting," event, nearly 80 single men and women buzzed around the room trying to gather as many answers as possible to a list of icebreaker questions like "What is your favorite food?"

 Then came speed dating in small groups so they could get to know each other better.
 And whenever anyone got too shy, elderly volunteers from a local "marriage-promotion committee" would step in to guide the conversation along.